astr0-g/Signet-Social-Media/README.md

    npm hardhat node
    ```

-   but be sure to change the contract address in the signetfrontend constants [folder](https://github.com/Astr0-G/Signet-Social-Media/tree/main/signetfrontend/constants)
+   but be sure to change the contract address of the [json](https://github.com/Astr0-G/Signet-Social-Media/blob/main/signetfrontend/constants/Signetor.json) files in the signetfrontend constants

 5. cd into signetmonitor